facundoolano/feedi/README.md

 - Local article reading and preview using Mozilla's reader mode.
 - Send to Kindle device support.

-See the documentation below and the [devlog](DEVLOG.md) for notes about its design and implementation.

 ## Documentation

 - [Installation](#installation)